 Cintia didn’t understand what was wrong with her daughter, Britany, when she was born.

-Her daughter was born with a cleft lip and cleft palate, deformities she had never seen or heard of before.
+Her daughter was born with a cleft lip and cleft palate.
+She had never seen or heard of cleft conditions before.

 “I felt like my family didn’t show me any support,” Cintia said.
 “They were looking at this problem as if it was nothing.
 I felt very lonely.”